risk-first/website/introduction/Software-Project-Scenario.md

 Which actions give us the biggest benefit in terms of mitigating [Attendant Risk](Glossary#attendant-risk)?

-For example, it's worth considering that if we're just starting this project, risks 1-4 in our diagram above are _negligible_.
+For example, it's worth considering that if we're just starting this project, risks 1-4 in the diagram above are _negligible_.
 It makes complete sense from a risk-evaluation perspective that we're only going to spend time building functionality or improving our understanding of the market.

 ## Tacit and Explicit Modelling